angrycarrots/lean-lite/README.md

 # lean-lite
 This is a simple hack to complement QuantConnect Lean (https://github.com/QuantConnect/Lean) and QuantConnect lean-cli (https://github.com/QuantConnect/lean-cli) to:
 - address some of the shortcomings with lean-cli
-    - backtest and generate with the Lean source - not the docker
     - simulated data generation is broken - especially for options
     - processing simulated data does not currently work in the docker
 - create the ability to backtest with the lean source code - no docker
     - great for running lean in debug which is useful if you want to understand the framework
     - running with lean source is easy - perhaps even faster than docker (lean-cli)
+- make data available for local lean processing

 As of this release, there is no need to change/modify/hack the lean source code - except for some configuration files (config.json).
 [Lean is very inconsistent in how it uses configuration files.
 Furthermore, the requirement that the configuration files reside in the execution directory is just wrong.]

-Note: this distribution use Python version 3.9 - not the official QuantConnect version.
-It works.
+Note: this distribution use **Python version 3.9** - not the official QuantConnect version.
+Hey, it works.